torquebox/torquebox.org/drafts/transactions.md

 # The Fine Print

 It's still early days for this, so be gentle when reporting [bugs]!
-It's only been tested with Rails 3.0 and 3.1 so far, on H2 and PostgreSQL backends, but not with a "real application", if you know what I mean.
+It's only been tested with Rails 3.0 and 3.1 so far, on H2, PostgreSQL, and MySQL backends, but not with a "real application", if you know what I mean.

+There seem to be issues when running a Rails 3.1 app under 1.9 mode in JRuby 1.6.4, but these should be addressed in JRuby 1.6.5.

 Up until we officially release TorqueBox 2.0, the API is subject to further coagulation.
 Feedback is always appreciated, of course,